learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 name, Ruby will then raise the error message.

 Ruby will put a local variable in scope whenever it sees it being assigned to something.
-It doesn't matter if the code is not executed, the moment the interpreter sees an assignment a local variable, it puts it in scope.
+It doesn't matter whether the code is executed.
+The moment the Ruby sees an assignment of a local variable, it puts it in scope.
 Here, we will properly define `local_variable` and use it:

 ```ruby